coderashis/Open-gl/README.md

 Open-gl
 =======

-this contain the basic code of open gl
+The basic code of Open GL